 Some plans also cover Alzheimer's disease, kidney failure, and major organ transplants.

 Even though a critical illness insurance policy does not cover every possible health issue, it can be a useful method to protect your finances if you become ill.
+It provides a financial safety net, helping to cover expenses like medical treatments, recovery costs, and everyday bills when you're unable to work.
+While not all conditions are included, having this coverage can significantly reduce the financial burden of a serious health event, allowing you to focus on your recovery without worrying about the economic impact.

 How much does critical illness insurance cost ?